Dual Diagnosis Treatment Princeton, IL

 Bridgeway Inc - 28.2 miles from Princeton, IL

-Bridgeway Inc is a dual-diagnosis treatment center in Kewanee, Illinois that offers treatment for mental health and substance use disorders that include BPD as well as binge eating.
+Bridgeway Inc is a dual diagnosis treatment center in Kewanee, Illinois that provides treatment services for mental health and substance use disorders that include mood disorders as well as post-partum depression.

 Address: 137 East College Street, Kewanee, IL 61443 in Henry County